 “Modern survival MMO with post-apocalyptic sci-fi setting and seasonal content”

 Once Human drops you into a modern, post-apocalyptic sci-fi world where you explore contiguous zones, build bases, and tackle seasonal events.
 It belongs near the top because it’s a recent release with active updates and a strong playerbase, offering fresh content and reliable servers.
 Exploration is flexible, with shared spaces, world bosses, and clear progression that doesn’t require spending money beyond cosmetics.
 The seasonal structure may not appeal to players who dislike resets or cadence-driven goals.
-It’s best for survival MMO fans who want a modern look, a creepy vibe, and a busy world to roam in 2025.
+It’s best for survival MMO fans who want a modern look, a creepy vibe, and a busy world to roam.

 “Massive-scale MMOFPS with persistent territory warfare on open continents”